djmsampson/layout2/tbx/layoutdoc/AxesInsideLayouts.md

 When including axes in layouts, the axes' size and location is set automatically by the layout, not directly by the user.
 Whether the axes' `Position/InnerPosition` or `OuterPosition` property is used to set the size and location is determined by the `PositionConstraint` property of the axes.

 Note that the `PositionConstraint` property of the axes is available from R2020a.
-In MATLAB versions prior to R2020a, the corresponding property was named `ActivePositionProperty`.
+In MATLAB&reg; versions prior to R2020a, the corresponding property was named `ActivePositionProperty`.
 In the following discussion we will refer to the `PositionConstraint` property assuming that we are working in R2020a or later, but the same remarks apply to the `ActivePositionProperty` property of the axes in releases prior to R2020a.

 The default value for the `PositionConstraint` axes property is `'outerposition'`.
 The following table summarizes the differences between the `PositionConstraint` and `ActivePositionProperty` axes properties.